Bus companies in Ontario: Cherrey Bus Lines

 Cherrey Bus Lines was a Listowel and Stratford based operator of motorcoaches, activity buses, school buses, and passenger vans.
 It provides day trips, sightseeing, and tours through their Maxey Travel and Robin Hood Tours divisions.

-It is licensed to provide coach services from: Toronto, Hamilton, Guelph, Cambridge, Chatham-Kent; regions of Durham, Halton, Niagara, Peel, Waterloo and York; counties of Brant, Bruce, Dufferin, Elgin, Essex, Grey, Haldimand, Huron, Lambton, Middlesex, Norfolk, Oxford, Perth and Wellington.

-Cherrey was purchased by Badder Bus Lines in late 2018, early 2019.
-Currently, still operating with Cherrey Livery.
+Cherrey and its subsidiaries were purchased by Badder Bus Lines in late 2018 and early 2019.

 Coach Canada

 Coach Canada started out in 1956, originally as Trentway Bus Lines.
 It was later acquired by Coach USA, and is part of the North American operations of Stagecoach, the international transport group.
 The Canadian subsidiary is independently operated, headquartered in Peterborough with locations in Toronto, Niagara Falls, Kingston and Montreal.
 Coach Canada operates charter services with motorcoaches, school buses, activity buses and mini-coaches with one of the largest pick-up area authority in Ontario with a combined fleet of over 200 vehicles.
 It operates throughout the urban areas of southern Ontario and Quebec, with intercity service extending as far as New York City.
 Intercity services are operated by Coach Canada, under the brand of Megabus.
 Coach Canada also owns and operates Gray Line Montreal Sightseeing, offering day tours in Montreal and Quebec.